Skip to content

 What's the most important skill to develop to become a great 3D modeler?

 Anatomy and proportion!!
 That is the first and foremost.
 No amount of horns, wings, veins, or pores can cover this up.
 If you look at most animated movies, the characters are not super detailed.
 What we remember are the big forms of characters.
 This is because they need to be easily recognized in an instant as they are zipping around on screen.
-(Anatomy and proportion are covered in both the Introduction to 3D Modeling course and Advanced 3D Modeling Course)
+(Anatomy and proportion are covered in both the 3D Modeling Essentials course and 3D Modeling Specialization Course)

 What should people look for in a 3D modeling course?